kipprice/mossy-vibes/README.md

 # Mossy Vibes

 Mossy Vibes is a very simple, reading-based meditation tool with regular updates.
+We opted for reading-based meditations so you can meditate in settings that otherwise might not be conducive to audio mediums.

 ## Technology
 Mossy Vibes is built on top of Flutter, which is a coss-platform tool for building beautiful and consistent UIs across mobile and web.